tongwu-msft/azure-rest-api-specs/index.md

     * `code`: This query parameter contains the authorization code that you obtained in step 1.

-    * `client_secret`: This is the same secret/key value that you generated earlier, in [client registration](#client-registration).
-You need this parameter only if your client is configured as a web application.
+    * `client_secret`: You need this parameter only if your client is configured as a web application.
+This is the same secret/key value that you generated earlier, in [client registration](#client-registration).

 #### Client credentials grant (non-interactive clients)

-This grant can be used only by web clients, allowing the application to access resources directly (no user delegation) and using the client's own credentials, which are provided at registration time.
+This grant can be used only by web clients, allowing the application to access resources that directly (no user delegation) use the client's own credentials, which are provided at registration time.
 The grant is typically used by non-interactive clients (no UI) that run as a service or daemon, and it requires only the `/token` endpoint to acquire an access token.

 The client/resource interactions for this grant are similar to step 2 of the authorization code grant.
 For details on the format of the HTTPS POST request to the `/token` endpoint, and example request/response messages, see the "Request an Access Token" section in [Service to service calls using client credentials][AAD-Oauth-Client-Creds].

 ### Assemble the request message
-Most programming languages or frameworks and scripting environments make it easy to assemble and send a request message.
+Most programming languages or frameworks and scripting environments make it easy to assemble and send the request message.
 They typically provide a web/HTTP class or API that abstracts the creation or formatting of the request, making it easier to write the client code (the HttpWebRequest class in the .NET Framework, for example).
 For brevity, and because most of the task is handled for you, this section covers only the important elements of the request.

 #### Request URI
 Because sensitive information is being transmitted and received, all secured REST requests require the HTTPS protocol for the URI scheme, which gives the request and response a secure channel.
 The information (that is, the Azure AD authorization code, access/bearer token, and sensitive request/response data) is encrypted by a lower transport layer, ensuring the privacy of the messages.